goteam-ti/backend/README.md

 </p>

 <p align='center'>
-This app is the api endpoint for https://jieui.com
+This codebase is the api endpoint for https://jieui.com
 </p>

 <br>